isabella232/advertising-cloud.en/help/dsp/inventory/future-tbd/smart-deal-settings.md

 How to be billed for usage:

 * *Adobe Financed and Invoiced:* Advertising Cloud will pay all available media vendors based on usage, manage discrepancies with the vendors, and send one consolidated invoice to the account.
-This option incurs additional fees as outlined in [the account's rate card](/help/dsp/admin/rate-card-view.md).
+This option incurs additional fees as outlined in the account's rate card<!-- [the account's rate card](/help/dsp/admin/rate-card-view.md) -->.

   This option is available only when it's activated.
 Contact your Adobe account manager to activate it.